Handling different Visual Studio versions

 TcXaeShell.DTE.15.0

-Specify Visual Studio version in Automation Interface code
+Specifying the Visual Studio version in the Automation Interface code

-To specify the Visual Studio version in Automation Interface code, you need to use the ProgID as a paremeter of the GetTypeDromProgID() method during the creation process of the DTE object.
+To specify the Visual Studio version in the Automation Interface code, you must use the ProgID as a parameter in the GetTypeDromProgID() method when creating the DTE object.

 Type t = System.Type.GetTypeFromProgID("VisualStudio.DTE.15.0");